SUMMER CAMP AT canterbury school – Check back with us for 2021 dates.

-In Summer 2017, we will partner with Canterbury School to offer ocean-themed, field-based summer camps based in Fort Myers.
+We partner with Canterbury School to offer ocean-themed, field-based summer camps in Fort Myers.
 Canterbury School will be our home base, and Sanibel Sea School and Canterbury educators and counselors will transport campers to beach locations each day to experience the ocean.
-We’ll spend time on the bay and in the Gulf, and visit locations on the mainland and our local barrier islands.
+In this hybrid camp, we’ll spend time on the bay and in the Gulf, and visit locations on the mainland and our local barrier islands.
 We’ll learn a little marine biology in the best way possible – hands on!
 We’ll have the opportunity to observe some of our favorite sea creatures in Canterbury’s marine lab, all while creating lasting friendships and memories around the ocean.

 Each week of camp has its own theme and activities, and there are things we do every day in camp.
 We surf each day, and our famous Surf Paddling Competition is held each Friday.
 In Sanibel Sea School style, every day includes surfing, friendship, macramé, and team bonding.
 Then there’s always artwork, journaling, beach time, seining and snorkeling.
 Our “Milk and Cookies Slideshow” takes place every Friday at 3:30 PM.
 Bring some delicious baked goodies and join us to experience your child’s week of camp.

 We keep the size of our camps small and the meaningful experiences big.
 Typically, the camper to teacher ratio is less than 12 to 1.